To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Not Sure Keto Is Right For Your Pup?

-If you’re looking for healthy, lower-carb dog food that’s not so high in fat, you have many other options.
+You have many other options if you’re looking for healthy, lower-carb dog food that’s not so high in fat.
 You may want to consider fresh dog food that contains all-natural, whole foods and ingredients, and some can be personalized for your dog’s dietary needs.
 If your goal is for your furry friend to lose weight, check out our reviews of the best dog foods for obese and overweight pups.
 Also, learn more about raw food diets for dogs and our top picks for raw food delivery.